-As for the learning outcomes of the curriculum, students who have successfully completed an 8-course-program are expected to achieve the A2 level as defined by the Common European Framework of Reference (CEFR). (please see Appendix 15 for a sample syllabus) Through engaging and challenging lessons, students develop their listening, speaking, writing, and reading skills; expand their vocabulary; as well as, acquiring a sense of cultural competence.
+As for the learning outcomes of the curriculum, students who have successfully completed an 8-course-program are expected to achieve the A2 level as defined by the Common European Framework of Reference (CEFR).
+(Appendix 15) Through engaging and challenging lessons, students develop their listening, speaking, writing, and reading skills; expand their vocabulary; as well as, acquiring a sense of cultural competence.
 They are encouraged to become autonomous learners, taking an active role in their learning process, and using the target language actively through communicative activities provided by the instructors.
 Language instruction is carried out using book series or compiled materials, designed in accordance with CEFR standards, and modern audio-visual course materials to help enrich learning.

-5.3.2.
+7.2.
 Coordination Procedure at the MLU

-5.3.2.1.
+7.2.1.
 Procedure before the Program Implementation